 Kemal Gün, a 70-year-old man who is on the 81st day of a hunger strike he began to get the remains of his son, a militant of the far-left Revolutionary People’s Liberation Party/Front (DHKP/C) who was killed in an operation by Turkish security forces, has said he is determined to continue the hunger strike until he is given the remains of his son, according to the Dihaber news portal.

-Gün’s son Kemal was among 11 DHKP/C militants who were killed in an air bombardment by the Turkish Armed Forces (TSK) in Tunceli earlier this year.
+Gün’s son Kemal was among 11 DHKP/C militants who were killed in an air bombardment by the Turkish Armed Forces (TSK) in Tunceli last November.
 The remains of nine DHKP/C militants have not yet been returned to their families.